-- (a) if the vehicle - (i) picks up passengers in a single municipality, - (ii) takes those passengers to a location outside of the municipality, and - (iii) returns those passengers to the municipality; - (b) if no other passengers are picked up along the route; and - (c) if passengers are not dropped off in the starting municipality before they have gone to the destination location. - !
-The exact wording of these exclusions is in the Passenger Transportation Regulation.

-If you think your service falls under one of these exclusions, you should refer to the Regulation.
+- (a) if the vehicle - (i) picks up passengers in a single municipality, - (ii) takes those passengers to a location outside of the municipality, and - (iii) returns those passengers to the municipality; - (b) if no other passengers are picked up along the route; and - (c) if passengers are not dropped off in the starting municipality before they have gone to the destination location. - The exact wording of these exclusions is in the Passenger Transportation Regulations.
+If you think your service falls under one of these exclusions, you should refer to the Regulations.
+These are posted on the Board's website: www.ptboard.bc.ca